Skip to main content

 Kotlin

-We build with the latest Kotlin version and target up to four versions behind it.
+The SDK is built with the latest Kotlin version and targets up to four versions behind it.
 Dropping support for older Kotlin versions only happens in a major SDK release.

 AGP and Gradle